 The Authority uses hazardous materials in the water and wastewater treatment process and is required to properly dispose of such hazardous materials.
-These hazardous materials can be a threat to human health or to the environment if not properly handled, stored or disposed.
-ACWWA's employees are trained in the proper handling of hazardous materials.
-Other environmental issues, such as water contamination to the water supplies, flooding and drought conditions could impact the operations of the System, although to the best of ACWWA's knowledge, none of these factors pose a significant risk to the System at this time.
+These hazardous materials can be a threat to human health or to the environment if not properly handled, stored or disposed of.
+ACWWA's employees are trained in the proper handling of applicable hazardous materials.
+Other environmental issues, such as contamination to the water supplies, flooding and drought conditions could impact the operations of the water/wastewater system (the system), although to the best of ACWWA's knowledge, none of these factors pose a significant risk to the system at this time.